Nursing Home patient discussion

 - The injury caused physical pain, mental anguish, additional medical bills, or missed time at work.

-- General or Noneconomic Damages — Compensation for loss of enjoyment of life, loss of future earning capacity, and physical and mental pain and suffering; and/or
+- General or noneconomic damages: Compensation for loss of enjoyment of life, loss of future earning capacity, and physical and mental pain and suffering

-There is no cap on medical malpractice claims in Kentucky, including noneconomic damages such as pain and suffering.
+There is no cap on medical malpractice claims in Kentucky, including noneconomic damages.
 Claimants are allowed to recover the amount awarded by the jury.

 At Grossman Green PLLC, we're dedicated to offering comprehensive legal guidance, support, and vigorous representation to medical malpractice victims and their loved ones.
 As your attorneys, we can: